hkKevin/hkKevin.github.io/README.md

 * CSS
 * MySQL

-I am studying a Bachelor of I.T.
-(Web Design & Development) at the University of Wollongong.
-The more I explore, the more I found myself lacking in technical skills.
-Therefore, I keep learning the latest technologies online to keep myself updated.
-I enjoy learning new technologies because my experience and confidence in web development can be boosted.
+I am studying a Bachelor of Information Technology (Web Design & Development) at the University of Wollongong.
+I enjoy learning the latest technologies online to keep myself updated because my experience and confidence in web development can be enhanced.
+The valuable experiences I acquired during the development of projects, really broaden my horizons in this industry.